Choose Your Battles: Distributed Learning Over Multiple Tug of War Games: Simulations

 Fig. \ref{fig:pc_4} plots the utilities of each player using the ToP algorithm for a power control game with $N=4$ and different QoS requirements $\blambda=[0.8,1.2,1,0.9]^T$.
 We use the stepsize sequence $\eta(t)=1/(t+10)^{0.9}$.
 The different dashed lines are the QoS requirements.
 The actions eventually converge to a profile that satisfies the QoS requirements for each player.

+In Fig.\ \ref{fig:pc_ECDF}, we plot the rate of convergence for the ToP algorithm for different numbers of players and different QoS requirements.
+As expected, it takes longer for the players to converge as the number of players and the QoS requirements increase.
+The first two plots ($N=40, \lambda_n=0.1$ and $N=50, \lambda_n=0.1$) show that these problems are easier to solve and the players almost immediately converge to an action profile that satisfies the QoS requirements.
+The remaining QoS requirements are near the boundary of the feasibility region; no action profiles can achieve a utility of $0.16$ for all $N=40$ players, $0.13$ for all $N=50$ players, or $0.11$ for all $N=60$ players; hence, convergence takes longer.

 For the multi-channel case (Fig.\ \ref{fig:multi_channel}), we simulate the Meta-ToP algorithm for $N=100$ players, $K=10$ channels, and $\lambda_n=0.6$ for each player.
 The rest of the parameters are set as in Fig.\ \ref{fig:pc_comp}.
 In Fig.\ \ref{fig:multi_channel_single}, we see convergence of the Meta-ToP algorithm for a single run.
-There are multiple game switches in the beginning leading to frequent returns to zero utility.
-A feasible game configuration is eventually obtained and the players utilities converge to the QoS requirement.
+There are multiple game switches in the beginning, leading to frequent returns to zero utility.
+A feasible game configuration is eventually obtained and the players' utilities converge to the QoS requirement.

-Fig.\ \ref{fig:multi_channel_avg} shows the performance of the Meta-ToP algorithm for three different switching probabilities $\rho, \phi$.
-The best performance is obtained for $\rho=0.2, \phi=0.1$.
-Significantly larger probabilities ($\rho=0.6, \phi=0.5$) lead to worse performance since almost random game allocations are being tried after each switch.
-Smaller probabilities ($\rho=0.02, \phi=0.01$) also have worse performance as this results in very slow exploration.
-Nevertheless, different $\rho, \phi$ do not drastically change performance, demonstrating the robustness of our algorithm.
+Fig.\ \ref{fig:multi_channel_avg} shows the performance of the Meta-ToP algorithm for three different switching probabilities $\rho, \varphi$.
+The best performance is obtained for $\rho=0.2, \varphi=0.1$.
+Significantly larger probabilities ($\rho=0.6, \varphi=0.5$) lead to worse performance since almost random game allocations are being tried after each switch.
+Smaller probabilities ($\rho=0.02, \varphi=0.01$) also have worse performance as this results in very slow exploration.
+We study this in more depth in Fig.\ \ref{fig:multi_channel_ECDF}, where we plot the rate of convergence for different switching probabilities.